JonnyDavison/daily_sales/README.md

 [Back to top ⇧](#daily-sales)

 ## Testing
-In respose to User stories.
+In response to User stories.
 - I want to know what is this site for
     - Upon loading the logo, and instructions explain what the program does
 - I want to know what information to provide
-    - It requests specifc information from the user and explains what format to provide it in
+    - It requests specific information from the user and explains what format to provide it in
 - I want to store my information
     - The connected Google Sheet stores and records the data
 - I want to get feedback on my interactions
-    - Throught out the programe there is guidence before and a respose to inputs provided
+    - Throughout the program there is guidance before and a response to inputs provided
-- I want to get relavant information returned to me
+- I want to get relevant information returned to me
-    - Information that is usseful in the day-to-day management of the buisness is returned to the user.
+    - Information that is useful in the day-to-day management of the business is returned to the user.
 This could be made bespoke should other information be required
 - I want no bugs or issues in the program
     - Error messages loop to the request of the information until correct data is provided.
-At this time the author is unaware of any ways a 'normal' user could 'break' the program
+At this time, the author is unaware of any ways a 'normal' user could 'break' the program

 ### Manual Testing
 Manual testing was carried out throughout the development of each element in the program, running the parts individually and together.
 This was done through the GitPod terminal.
-After the project was depolyed to Heroku further manual testing was carried out.
+After the project was deployed to Heroku further manual testing was carried out.

 ### Automated Testing
-[Code Institute Python Linter](https://pep8ci.herokuapp.com/) This returned no errors after compelating the code base at the submission phase.
+[Code Institute Python Linter](https://pep8ci.herokuapp.com/) This returned no errors after completing the code base at the submission phase.
 ![CI Python Linter Result showing no errors](assets/images/cipythonlinter.webp)

 ## Bugs
-As project was built there was many bugs during the development porcess, many of these where resolved quickly through reserach the relevant documentation, stackoverflow and W3Schools
+As the project was built there were many bugs during the development process, many of these were resolved quickly through research of the relevant documentation, Stack Overflow and W3Schools

 2 Bugs of note:

-- Validation errors with the return of strings and floats, this was resolved by returnong to the Code Institute LMS and following throught the learning material in order to find specifc information
+- Validation errors with the return of strings and floats, this was resolved by studying the Code Institute LMS and following through the learning material in order to find specific information

-- Updating multipule strings to the sheet and returning the values.
-This required deep dive throught the gspread documnetation, updateing of teh code and formating of the sheet to return values that could be read correectly.
+- Updating multiple strings to the sheet and returning the values.
+This required a deep dive through the gspread documentation, updating of the code and formatting of the sheet to return values that could be read correctly.

 [Back to top ⇧](#daily-sales)

 ## Credits
 ### Code used and adapted
-- Using Google worksheet to store data the starting point of this was taken from Code Institute [Love Sandwiches project.](https://github.com/Code-Institute-Solutions/love-sandwiches-p5-sourcecode)
+- Using Google worksheet to store data, the starting point of this was taken from Code Institute [Love Sandwiches project.](https://github.com/Code-Institute-Solutions/love-sandwiches-p5-sourcecode)
-- Code Institute Python Essentials template was provided for use and is avaiable [here](https://github.com/Code-Institute-Org/python-essentials-template).
+- Code Institute Python Essentials template was provided for use and is available [here](https://github.com/Code-Institute-Org/python-essentials-template).

 ### Websites visited to gather information
 There were many sites visited during the duration of the project.